Yejashi/obsidianNotes/Research/LLVM/Passes/Pass Manager.md

 - **LoopPassManager**: Focuses on loop transformations, operating within function-level passes.
 - **CGSCCPassManager**: Operates on Call Graph Strongly Connected Components (SCCs), useful for inter-procedural analysis or optimizations.

+### Legacy vs New Pass Manager
+LLVM has two Pass Manager frameworks:
+- **Legacy Pass Manager**: Older system with a simple API.
+It is still supported but being phased out.
+-